mithon42/mithon42/README.md

 ## Hi there 👋, my name is Mithon Ali
-I'm a Professional Freelancer And Front-End Web Developer 🚀🥰I'm Mithon Ali,  🚀
+I'm a Professional Freelancer And Front-End Web Developer 🚀

 Hi!
 I am Mithon from Bangladesh.
 I am a CSE student.
 I have been a professional Front end web developer since 2022.
 I have much experience in front-end web development.
 I love coding and programming And Front-end development is not my hobby It is only my passion.